zahrablend/menu_project_python/README.md

 ## Functionality
 - we have restaurant menu for each day of the week, that includes various dishes linked with tags, such as 'fish', 'dessert', etc.
 - depending on the current day and customer preferences (matching tags) - the welcome message is displayed with a menu item/-s available on that day.
+- in case a menu item is not present that day, different "Appologies" message is displayed.